007revad/Synology_Recover_Data/README.md

 4. Copy syno_recover_data.sh up 1 level to home.
     <p align="left"> &nbsp; <img src="/images/home.png"></p>
 5. Click on the Applications icon on the bottom left of the desktop.
+6. Type terminal in the search bar.
-6. Right-click on Terminal and click on Save to favorites.
+7. Right-click on Terminal and click on Save to favorites.
+8. Press Esc to return to the desktop.

 ### Running the script